dimgeo/neural/README.md

 learn [number of iterations]

 You can use learn to train the neural network using a training set, e.g. X in this code.
-After training you can use a X2 test to check how well the network performs.
+After training you can use a X2 set to check how well the network performs.

 Parameters